RadioAstronomySoftwareGroup/pyuvsim/README.md

 These input objects may be made from a data file or from a set of `yaml` configuration files.
 See [Running a simulation](https://pyuvsim.readthedocs.io/en/latest/usage.html).

 # Quick start guide
-Example "obsparam" configuration files may be found in the `reference_simulations` directory.
+Example `obsparam` configuration files may be found in the `reference_simulations` directory.

 1. Install from github or pip.
 2. Run off of a parameter file with 20 MPI ranks: